 Even though a waterproof jacket keeps you dry, after spending a long period of time outdoors you start to feel cold so an umbrella minimizes the amount of rain that hits you (and your face).

-I was also able to share it with my friends who weren’t as prepared for the weather a me.
+I was also able to share it with my friends who weren’t as prepared for the weather as me.
 Bonus!

-Share your cold weather packing list for winter in the comments below!
+What is your cold weather packing list for winter?
+Share and comment below!

 For more cold weather packing tips, please read: